Saurabhvsharma/ypg2yui3/README.md

     </script>
 ```

-Both YUI3 and jQuery offer access to the HTML structure via CSS style selectors.
-Typically in YUI3 this is
-done through the _Y_ object passed into the outer _use_ function, in jQuery this is done with the _$_ (i.e. dollar sign)
+The line with document ready includes a wrapping function providing a namespace for your code.
+_YUI_ also does this though technically it loads a module called _node_ to provide the features
+similar to _jQuery_'s _$_ function.
+In _YUI_ those functions are used from the parameter passed
-object often from the outer _ready_ function.
-Part of making the transition from jQuery to YUI3 is
+in named _Y_.
+Part of making the transition from _jQuery_ to _YUI3_ is understanding where
-understanding where and how they are similar.
-Inside the webpage you'll find many parrallels between them.
-Where YUI3 moves away from jQuery is embracing modularization through composition.
-Additionally YUI3 targets
-not just the browser but server side via support for Node.
-This means code you write for the browser may also
-be avaialble to run server side if you need it too.
-In this tutorial we're going to focus on the browser
-side of things.
+and how they are similar.
+If you used a _$_ in jQuery look for _Y_ dot something in YUI3.

 ## Selectors

 ### Getting access to parts of a webpage

-        CSS selectors work the way you expect but save those refernences!
+        CSS selectors work the way you expect but save those refernences to be efficient!

-_YUI3_ like recent [DOM][] API improvements and _jQuery_ lets you use [CSS][] selectors to access parts of the
+_YUI3_ uses [CSS][] selectors to access parts of the webpage you want to interact with.
-webpage you want to interact with.
-This typically is by indentifing an element via an _id_ or _class_
+This typically is by indentifing an element via an _id_ or _class_ attribute.
+You may also
-attribute.
-You may also use CSS psuedo classes and element relationships to target a specific element in the
+use CSS psuedo classes and element relationships to target a specific element in the
 page (e.g. the _li_ contained in a _ul_ list).
 There is a cost to caculating where in the _DOM_ you're
 going to work on.
-The best practice in both _jQuery_ and _YUI3_ is to save the reference if you need it more
+Like in _jQuery_ the best practice in _YUI3_ is to save the reference if you need it more
 than once.
 Here's an an example _script_ block for improving our first _getting-started.html_ example
 where we're saving the DOM selector results.